 Kreider, like others writing about the nature of busyness, points out that people who are busy (especially those who are VERY BUSY) tend to boast about their lack of availability.
 Being seen as really busy is often worn as a badge of honor.
 You’re a player if you are busy – especially if you are really busy.
 The culture is riddled with references to this legendary state of busyness.
 How do they do it?
 But Kreider also points out that “busyness serves as a kind of existential reassurance, a hedge against emptiness; obviously your life can’t be silly or trivial or meaningless if you are so busy, completely booked, in demand every hour of the day.”

 I agree with Tim Kreider.
-Life is too short to be busy.
+Life is too short to categorize every minute, hour and day as busy.